AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/linux.md

     `dnsmasqsudo nano /etc/dnsmasq.conf`

-1. Use the following in dnsmasq.conf:
+1. Use the following commands in dnsmasq.conf:

     `no-resolv`